Force over Distance: Chapter 28

 “What?”
 Young asked.

 “Daniel couldn’t use the stones.
 He tried.
 It was supposed to be him swapping in for McKay.
 McKay’s listed on aaaaaalllll the official paperwork, but the plan, the whole time, was for Daniel to come.
 But, for some reason, it didn’t work out.
-I’m assuming that your chief scientist has decided not to take his calls.”
+I’m assuming your chief scientist has decided not to take his calls.”
 O’Neill cocked his head.

 //Genius,// Young growled. //What the hell?//